 Data-driven decisions are the best kind of decisions because they remove opinion from the equation.
 For content and engagement planning purposes, as well as proving ROI, data is on your side.

 - Data is particularly helpful when you’re trying to demonstrate the success of your social media campaigns.
 For example, if your boss sees a couple of likes and shares on a competitor’s post, he or she may be completely convinced that the competitor has a better social media presence than your brand.

-- Save your job (and your sanity) by using the data to defend your hard work.
+- Save your job by using the data to defend your hard work.
 Show him or her that while that single post may have earned some attention, your brand has more followers and engagement on the platforms that matter more to your target audience.
 You might even want to walk them through your chosen tool, showing and telling about your impressive engagement results.

 - Create the right content

 - Since content marketing generates over three times as many leads as outbound marketing and costs 62% less, what you say, how you say it, and who you say it to is paramount to campaign success.